driplineorg/dripline/source/Wire-Protocol.rst

 ============================ ======= ============ ===========================================

 The ``sender_info.versions`` field consists of the package version information for the components of the sending software.
-It is a sequence of the following pieces of information for each component:
+It is a dictionary of dictionaries.
+For each package it contains the following pieces of information:

 ============ ======= ==================================================
 Field        Type    Values